PRE-SALES

 PROPERTY TRANSFER TAX EXEMPTION FOR NEW BUILDS

-Buying a pre-sale condo just got more affordable for many British Columbians!
+Buying a newly build home excemption just got more affordable for many British Columbians!

 Full Exemption: If the fair market value of your new home is $1,100,000 or less, you may be eligible for a full exemption from PTT—up from the previous $750,000 threshold.